 User Account Offboarding is the process used to revoke accounts and access from departing employees.
 Offboarding is a critical step for secure and compliant identity management.

 According to Osterman Researchi, nearly 90% of departed employees retain access to their corporate applications.
 Almost 50% logged in to an account after leaving the company.
 These statistics cut right to the main reason for offboarding.
-Ex-employees accessing confidential information with active network accounts brings security risks.
+Ex-employees accessing confidential information with active network accounts bring security risks.
 These breaches may cause further complications with legal discovery and regulatory compliance as well.

 Offboarding must be part of a company’s broader IT security and HR management policies.
 Even when employees leave the company on good terms, offboarding practices must ensure that departed staff do not retain access to corporate applications, emails, and other potentially sensitive information.